 "White-painted robotic arms lifting billets of aluminium from a conveyor belt with an elegant motion that reminded me of a swan."

-The SIP in Sakai only produces top-of-the-line Dura-Ace and XTR components (with a small number of Ultegra products thrown in for good measure), but the processes are apparently very similar across all Shimano cycling products.
+The SIP in Sakai produces top-of-the-line Dura-Ace and XTR components (with a small number of Ultegra components and some of Shimano's fishing products thrown in for good measure), but the processes are apparently very similar across all Shimano cycling product range.
 The SIP in Sakai is used as a testbed for Shimano’s manufacturing processes and once perfected, they are rolled out to other Shimano factories around the globe.
 The SIP can produce four finished cranks per minute, each one initially requiring 2000 tons of pressure to be applied to the ‘raw’ aluminium billet.

 Shimano first introduced “cold forging” in 1962.
 This method, where an enormous pressure was exerted on the raw metal billet was designed primarily to maintain the grain structure of the metal (which helps give it its strength).
 The shape of the raw billet is absolutely critical and Shimano use computer modelling when designing the forging operations.
 The process allows the finished product to be as rigid as possible while also maintaining as low a weight as possible.
 As well as crank arms/chainsets, the other product that the forming gallery demonstrated was the creation of the individual sprockets which make up a Shimano cassette.
 Each sprocket goes through an eight-stage process to turn the raw sheet material into the finished product.
 Shimano maintain a 3 micron level of accuracy during the sheet forming process.
 When you consider that a human hair is roughly 70 microns, that level of accuracy was mind-blowing.